MLogdberg/mlogdberg.github.io/_posts/2017-09-11-APIManagement-arm-template-creator.md

 [![](/assets/uploads/2017/09/apim-arm-template-creator-automation-script.png)](/assets/uploads/2017/09/apim-arm-template-creator-automation-script.png)

 But when starting to look into this I got a little dissapointed, it's to mutch hardcoded values like backend URL's parameters and there is for me unwanted things aswell as Users, Groups, Subscriptions etc. All that could be sorted out and scripted (alot of work but could be done) but the real deal breaker using the automation script was the missing request/response representation and the missing *queryParameters* wich lead to crahsing imports.

-It's import to understand the Environment reference and boundries, we donät want cross reference communcation that is not intended:
+It's import to understand the Environment reference and boundries, we don't want cross reference communcation that is not intended:
 [![](/assets/uploads/2017/09/apim-arm-template-creator-environments.png)](/assets/uploads/2017/09/apim-arm-template-creator-environments.png)